Aristotle on Causality

 - Related Entries

-Aristotle was not the first person to engage in a causal investigation of the world around us.
+Aristotle was not the first thinker to engage in a causal investigation of the world around us.
 From the very beginning, and independently of Aristotle, the investigation of the natural world consisted in the search for the relevant causes of a variety of natural phenomena.
 From the Phaedo, for example, we learn that the so-called “inquiry into nature” consisted in a search for “the causes of each thing; why each thing comes into existence, why it goes out of existence, why it exists” (96 a 6–10).
 In this tradition of investigation, the search for causes was a search for answers to the question “why?”.
 Both in the Physics and in the Metaphysics Aristotle places himself in direct continuity with this tradition.
-At the beginning of the Metaphysics Aristotle offers a concise review of the results reached by his predecessors (Metaph.
+At the beginning of the Metaphysics, Aristotle offers a concise review of the results reached by his predecessors (Metaph.
 I 3–7).
 From this review we learn that all his predecessors were engaged in an investigation that eventuated in knowledge of one or more of the following causes: material, formal, efficient and final cause.
 However, Aristotle makes it very clear that all his predecessors merely touched upon these causes (Metaph.
 988 a 22–23; but see also 985 a 10–14 and 993 a 13–15).
 That is to say, they did not engage in their causal investigation with a firm grasp of these four causes.
 They lacked a complete understanding of the range of possible causes and their systematic interrelations.
 Put differently, and more boldly, their use of causality was not supported by an adequate theory of causality.
 According to Aristotle, this explains why their investigation, even when it resulted in important insights, was not entirely successful.

 This insistence on the doctrine of the four causes as an indispensable tool for a successful investigation of the world around us explains why Aristotle provides his reader with a general account of the four causes.
-This general account is found, in almost the same words, in Physics II 3 and Metaphysics V 2.
+This account is found, in almost the same words, in Physics II 3 and Metaphysics V 2.

 In the Posterior Analytics, Aristotle places the following crucial condition on proper knowledge: we think we have knowledge of a thing only when we have grasped its cause (APost.
 71 b 9–11.
 Cf. APost.
 94 a 20).
 That proper knowledge is knowledge of the cause is repeated in the Physics: we think we do not have knowledge of a thing until we have grasped its why, that is to say, its cause (Phys.
 194 b 17–20).
 Since Aristotle obviously conceives of a causal investigation as the search for an answer to the question “why?”, and a why-question is a request for an explanation, it can be useful to think of a cause as a certain type of explanation.
-(My hesitation is ultimately due to the fact that not all why-questions are requests for an explanation that identifies a cause, let alone a cause in the particular sense envisioned by Aristotle.)

 In Physics II 3 and Metaphysics V 2, Aristotle offers his general account of the four causes.
 This account is general in the sense that it applies to everything that requires an explanation, including artistic production and human action.
-Here Aristotle recognizes four types of things that can be given in answer to a why-question:
+Here Aristotle recognizes four kinds of things that can be given in answer to a why-question:

 - The material cause: “that out of which”, e.g., the bronze of a statue.